+4. Hold down Alt, and click on the Point checkbox in the Object Snap control.
 This turns on the Point object snap and turns off all the others.

-5. Snap to a point, move the cursor vertically or horizontally, and click to add a guide.
+- 5. Type AddGuide, and press Enter. - 6.
+Snap to a point, move the cursor vertically or horizontally, and click to add a guide.
 If the cursor cannot move vertically or horizontally, hold down Shift to temporarily enable Ortho mode.

-6. Add more guides as illustrated.
+7. Add more guides as illustrated.